Can’t Adult Animation Shows Like ‘Grimsburg’ Just RELAX?

 I might be tempted to blame the show’s frenetic busyness on the inexperience of its co-creators, Catlan McClelland and Matthew Schlissel, neither of whom has apparently ever worked in adult animation before.
 (McClelland has one credit on a straight-to-tape Christmas special for children, but that was as an “extern,” and more than 20 years ago.)
 But actually, Grimsburg is right on trend for an adult animation show, in that practically all the premieres I’ve seen in the past year have felt just as sweaty.
 Mulligan, which premiered on Netflix last spring, started with the apocalypse and made one of the alien invaders (Phil LaMarr) a regular character amid the humans trying, and mostly failing, to rebuild the world they knew; it also featured TOD-209, also voiced by Kevin Michael Richardson as a character straddling the line between human and robot.
 Praise Petey also took the apocalypse as a starting point, transporting its eponymous heroine to a town full of cult members who believe she’s their savior; it also features Alan Tudyk in a pivotal role in the pilot.
 Fox’s Krapopolis is set in ancient Greece, and among living gods with supernatural powers; though humanity is represented in various masses, mortal humans are wildly outnumbered by omnipotent beings and miscellaneous weirdos.

-I realize that complaining about the ways adult animated shows differ from The Simpsons in its heyday makes me Simpsons meme.
+I realize that complaining about the ways adult animated shows differ from The Simpsons in its heyday makes me a Simpsons meme.
 But being confronted by each new animated sitcom pilot, stacked with quirk, can’t help make me nostalgic for The Simpsons and the simplicity of its premise.
 Grimsburg already had comic potential built in: like Angie Tribeca or Brooklyn Nine-Nine, each episode revolves around solving a crime, which allows for wacky characters — crime victims, witnesses, perps — to pass through, involved in their wacky situations.
 But on Grimsburg, virtually every regular character is a freak (I will hear arguments about the normality of Greg Chun’s Lt.
 Kang, though he’s pretty far from the center of most plots in the episodes provided for critics to screen); watching all of them cranked up to 15 in every scene is simply exhausting.

 It also gives the show no room to heighten its characters over time.
-Imagine a version of the Simpsons pilot in which Smithers announces he’s in love with Mr. Burns and Principal Skinner declares that he has serious issues with his mother and Marge’s sister Patty comes out as a lesbian and you will get a rough idea of how frantic Grimsburg is to hook you with all its kookiness — which seems even more over-the-top once you know it’s already been picked up for a second season
+Imagine a version of the Simpsons pilot in which Smithers announces he’s in love with Mr. Burns and Principal Skinner declares that he has serious issues with his mother and Marge’s sister Patty comes out as a lesbian and you will get a rough idea of how frantic Grimsburg is to hook you with all its kookiness — which seems even more over-the-top once you know it’s already been picked up for a second season.

 It’s not all bad news in the world of adult animation, however: Last month saw the premiere of Carol & the End of the World, on Netflix.
 A comet is on its way to end all life on earth, but humanity has seven months to do with what they will.
 But while others abandon their jobs, run up credit card bills no one expects them to pay and engage in no-strings-attached sexual debauchery, Carol (voice of Martha Kelly) wishes things could go back to the way they were, even if the way they were wasn’t particularly thrilling.
 (Yes, that makes it Netflix’s second adult animation apocalypse sitcom in less than a year, but it’s as wistful as Mulligan was obnoxious.)